 General County members hired after July 1, 2008, Court members hired after January 1, 2009, and City of San Rafael members hired after July 1, 2011, are eligible to retire at age 55 if they have earned 10 years of credited service, unless they are "new members" as defined by PEPRA (hereinafter "PEPRA members").
 All other General and Safety members, except PEPRA members, are eligible to retire at age 50 if they have earned 10 years of credited service.
 Unless they are PEPRA members, General members can retire at any age with 30 years of service and Safety members can retire at any age with 20 years of service.
-PEPRA members who are Safety members are eligible to retire after five years of service upon reaching 50 years of age.
-PEPRA members who are General members are eligible to retire after five years of service upon reaching 52 years of age.
-All members can retire at age 70 with no service requirement.
+PEPRA members are eligible to retire after five years of service upon reaching 50 years of age.
+PEPRA members who are General members are eligible to retire after five years of service requirement.